vikramaH/links/AI and LLMs.md

 Ollama
 ==
 Aside from managing and running models locally, Ollama can also generate custom models using a **Modelfile** configuration file that defines the model’s behavior.

-A Modelfile is a blueprint that that Ollama uses to set up and run a Large Language Model (LLM).
+In other words, you can use the Modelfile in Ollama to change how an existing LLM behaves when user interacts with it.
+So a Modelfile is a blueprint that that Ollama uses to set up and run a Large Language Model (LLM).

 The Ollama Modelfile is a configuration file that facilitates the specification of a base model and the setting of various parameters, such as temperature and num_ctx, which alter the model’s behavior.